 Cheering fans and their balloons

-Take Me Out to the Ball Game.
-You won’t hear that classic 7th inning stretch song at a Japanese professional baseball game.
-Instead when the 7th inning rolls around, everyone in the crowd blows up huge colorful balloons and on a signal releases them into the air.
+Instead, when the 7th inning rolls around, everyone in the crowd blows up huge colourful balloons and on a signal releases them into the air.
 That’s just one of the differences I noticed between attending a ball game in North America and at the Kyocera Baseball Dome in Osaka Japan.
 We watched the Orix Buffalos play the Hanshin Tigers in Osaka.

 Another difference was the noise.
 I’ve never heard anything like it at a game in the United States or Canada.
 We sat in the Hanshin Tigers section of the ball park, and their thousands of fans kept up an incessant barrage of noise when their team was up to bat.
 Men in immaculate gold and black uniforms, wearing spotless white gloves directed the crowd in a rich variety of chants.
 A dozen trombone and trumpet players accompanied a recital of Japanese baseball tunes sung in rousing unison.

 Young fans with their black and gold bats

 All of the fans had small black and gold plastic baseball bats they beat together in rhythm to the songs.
 Four men balanced enormous Tiger flags in their hands and swooshed them through the air in dizzy patterns as the crowd sang.
 It was a visual and audio spectacle.